michaelangelesz/Memory-Game/README.md

 ## Milestone Project 1
 # Memory Game

 As a kid, Memory was a favorite game.
-This game is dedicated to those carefree days of old school board games
+This game is dedicated to those carefree days of old school board games.
+As an adult, I have come to love the game of Tarot.
+Here I get to combine the two in a new, modern atmosphere!

+When the user arrives to my game, they are given a certain amount of lives.
+When they begin flipping the cards, each mismatch takes a life.
+When the lives count reaches zero, the game ends and a game-over screen appears, in this case with the text "Egads! 😵‍💫 Foiled again!".
+However, if the user is able to reveal all the matches with the lives provided, a win screen appears with the message "🤩 Awesome!
+You win! 🤩".
+In either case, the user is presented with a button to start a new game.

 ## Rider Waite Smith Tarot Deck history and citation: